 How does this project fit within ESID’s research agenda?

-This project will address all three of ESID’s core research questions.
-It will focus on two specific political variables in line with ESID’s core concerns – state capacity and elite commitment.
+This project addresses all three of ESID’s core research questions.
+It focuses on two specific political variables, in line with ESID’s core concerns – state capacity and elite commitment.
 It also aims to produce mid-level policy generalisations and contribute to broader debates on the politics of social protection.

 |Lead Researcher||Kunal Sen||The University of Manchester, UK|

 |Researcher||Himanshu||Jawaharlal Nehru University, Delhi|

 |Researcher||Abhiroop Mukhopadhyay||Indian Statistical Institute, Delhi|

 Subhasish Dey and Kunal Sen (2016).
 ‘Is partisan alignment electorally rewarding?
 Evidence from village council elections in India‘.
 ESID Working Paper 63.

 Deepta Chopra (2015).
 ‘Political commitment in India’s social policy implementation: Shaping the performance of MGNREGA‘.
 ESID Working Paper 50.